majorleaguetagpro/Rules/README.md

 ## Article IV - Drafts

 ### Section 1 - Deadlines
-1. The deadline to add or remove a signup for Season 25 of MLTP is August 27th, 2021 at 11:59pm ET.
+1. The deadline to add or remove a signup for Season 26 of MLTP is December 30th, 11:59 ET.

 ### Section 2 - Draft Format
-1. The Majors Auction Draft will take place on Sunday, August 29th, time TBA.
+1. The Majors Auction Draft will take place on Sunday, January 2nd, time 9:30 ET.
     * The Majors Auction Draft will continue until every roster has a total of 4 players.
-2. The Minors Auction Draft will take place on Monday, August 30th, time TBA.
+2. The Minors Auction Draft will take place on Monday, January 3rd, time TBA.
     * The Minors Auction Draft will continue until every roster has a total of 4 players.
 3. For the MLTP Auction Draft each franchise will be allocated 200 TagCoins (TC) to bid on players with.
 4. For the mLTP Auction Draft each franchise will be allocated 200 TagCoins (TC) to bid on players with.
 5. If a player is nominated, the nominating captain is not required to bid on that player.
 6. The nomination order will be randomized prior to the start of the draft.
 If a team has already reached its maximum roster limit, then their nomination will be skipped.
 7. There is no maximum bid.
 The minimum bid is 0.
-8. Max bid ties will be resolved by spinning the wheel.
+8. Max possible bid ties will be resolved by spinning the wheel.

 ## Article V - Matches

 ### Section 1 - Basics
 1. Teams will play 1 match per week.
-2. For each game teams will default to Dallas, TX.
+2. For each game teams will default to Dallas-3.
 3. In the event of a tie after two halves, games will transition immediately into a golden cap overtime as a continuation of the second half unless previously agreed upon by GMs to settle the overtime in a different manner.
     * Captains may mutually agree to use a 5 minute overtime half format.
 These agreements can happen before any second half starts.
         * Once 5 minute halves are decided on, teams may not go back to golden cap until the conclusion of an overtime period where the teams are still tied.